frazierjason/N1mmCommands-TouchPortal/README.md

 *BEFORE YOU DO ANYTHING ELSE,* or add any more pages, you should right-click on the "N1MM" logo'd button on this new page, and select Copy > Button.
 Now click on the Pages dropdown and select "(main)", then in any blank tile space on the (main) page, right click and select Paste > Button.
-This N1MM button you just pasted will allow you to get to the other pages.
+Drag your pasted button down to the bottom right corner of the blank "(main)" page.
+This N1MM button you just pasted will soon allow you to get to the other pages.

 (screenshots of copy-pasting the N1MM button over to the empty (main page))